e0425705/ip/docs/README.md

 >Things to take note of:
 >* Input that look like `**this**` are parameters to be supplied by user.
 >* Input format should strictly adhere to the one in the help list or in this user guide.
->* Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommeneded to follow format stated in help list or this user guide.
+>* Input commands such as `todo`, `list`, `delete`, etc. are not case-sensitive but it is recommended to follow format stated in help list or this user guide.
 >* It is essential to save list via command `save` or `bye` as the list do not autosave to storage file duke.txt.

 ## Setting up program in Intellij